Dulal-CSEcode/Master-of-Science-M.Sc.-in-Computer-Science-and-Engineering-CSE-at-Jahangirnagar-University-JU-/Advance Cloud Computing/Class 01 (24 July 2026)/README.md

+# Advanced Cloud Computing
-# Text Note For Class 01 (24 July 2026) Advance Cloud Computing
+## Text Note – Class 01
+**Date:** 24 July 2026

+This document provides the guidelines for selecting a research article, preparing the presentation, creating assessment questions, and submitting the required files for the Advanced Cloud Computing course.

 # ☁️ Cloud Computing Presentation & Assignment